ardayrkmm/sipandaWebsite/README.md

 ---

-## 🎯 Tujuan Pengembangan Website
+## 🎯 Website Development Objectives

-* Memanfaatkan framework Flask untuk integrasi model AI Python yang lebih *seamless*.
+* Utilize the Flask framework for seamless integration of Python-based AI models.
-* Menyediakan platform edukasi publik mengenai kekayaan fauna Indonesia.
+* Provide a public education platform highlighting Indonesia’s rich wildlife biodiversity.
-* Membangun sistem pelaporan berbasis web yang aman dan mudah digunakan.
+* Build a secure and user-friendly web-based reporting system.

 ---

-## 📄 Lisensi
+## 📄 License

-Proyek ini dibuat untuk keperluan **edukasi dan pengembangan**.
-Penggunaan dan modifikasi diperbolehkan dengan mencantumkan sumber asli proyek ini.
+This project was created for **educational and development** purposes.
+Use and modification are permitted with proper attribution to the original project.